vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/14_Biological_Energy.md

 Most of the ethanol in the U.S. is blended into gasoline into E10, E15, or E85 products meaning 10%, 15%, or 85% ethanol.
 Not all vehicles are equipped to handle the more corrosive ethanol, and those that are ("flex-fuel" vehicles) might expect lower energy performance due to the fact that ethanol has lower energy density than gasoline.

 Both the lower energy density and lower carbon mass per input fuel mass can be attributed to the oxygen atom hosted by the ethanol molecule.[^19] Ethanol can derive from a number of plants.
 In the U.S., corn is the most common feedstock.
-Brazil uses sugar cane, which requires tropical climates.
+Brazil uses sugar cane, which requires tropical climates.+++(5)+++

 [[231]]